Competition

 (2) A presumption specified

-(3) It shall be presumed in
+(3) It is presumed in

 respect of a document that purports to have been created by a person –